DSRemapper/DSRemapper.Documentation/Plugins/DSRemapper.COMM/COMM-Plugin.md

 It's based on the Windows COMM Port.
 Intended for it's use with Arduino Boards to create game controllers in an easy way.
 It use the [DSRCOMM Protocol](./DSRCOMM-Protocol.md) for the communication.

+## Device Development
-_Note: for device development consult the DSRCOMM Protocol.
-In this wiki it's detailed what codes can be sended to the device._
+- For device development consult the [DSRCOMM Protocol](./DSRCOMM-Protocol.md).
+In this wiki it's detailed what codes can be sended to the device and how it needs to answer.

+- This plugin will ONLY send codes requiered to achive the functionality, some codes defined on the [DSRCOMM Protocol](./DSRCOMM-Protocol.md) will not be used.

 ## Considerations
 - On [InfoReport](./DSRCOMM-Protocol.md#0x00---info-report), if `AccelerometerScale` or `GyroscopeScale` is 0, DSRemapper will not process Accelerometer and Gyroscopedata data.
 It will be available as Axes under Gyro and Accel Properties